 Distance: Depends on what parks you choose to visit

-Take a mini-road trip by driving through the Grand Rounds National Scenic Byway, a 50-mile linked series of parks, which take a circular path through Minneapolis.
+Take a mini-road trip by driving through the Grand Rounds National Scenic Byway, a 50-mile linked series of parks, which takes a circular path through Minneapolis.
 Stops along this path include the downtown riverfront, Nicollet Island, Boom Island, Lake Bde Maka Ska, Lake Harriet, Minnehaha Regional Park and more.

 Suggestions: Since the beginning of the byway is located at Minnehaha Regional Park, start your trip there with an astonishing view at Minnehaha Falls.
 Get out of your car for a bit to stretch and get some fresh air and a little exercise, because there are plenty of paths for you to explore at St. Anthony Main.
 From the Stone Arch Bridge to the Hennepin Avenue Bridge, you are sure to find impressive sights at this stop.
 This is a perfect place to grab a bite to eat as well.
 Stop by Lake Bde Maka Ska or Lake Harriet to see the fall colors alongside the lake.
 Stone Arch Bridge